 - Record Needle Scratch: Used to cut short the "Positively Pink" song in the episode by the same name when Pinkie Pie nearly stumbles in on the surprise party.
 It was also used to end the song "Disco Dash" in The World's Biggest Tea Party stage show when Minty stumbled.

 - Romantic Two-Girl Friendship: Minty and Pinkie Pie are very close friends.

-- Special mention goes to Star Flight and Heart Bright, who are "as close as two ponies can be," share the same bed, dream the same dream, and finish each other's sentences.
+- Special mention goes to Star Flight and Heart Bright, who are "as close as two ponies can be," go in for Sweetheart Sipping, share the same bed, dream the same dream, and finish each other's sentences.